newrelic/node-newrelic/README.md

 * `NEW_RELIC_DEBUG_TRACER`: Whether to dump traces of the transaction tracer's internal operation.
 You're welcome to enable it, but it's unlikely to be edifying unless you're a New Relic Node.js engineer.

-## Running tests

-The agent's unit tests use [mocha](http://visionmedia.github.com/mocha/).
-Its integration tests use [node-tap](http://github.com/isaacs/node-tap/).
-If you want to run them yourself, they can be run via `npm test`, except on Windows.
-Work on a Windows solution is forthcoming.

-If you encounter any test failures, please contact New Relic support or the beta list, and be sure to include whatever information you can about how you're running Node and what the test suite returned.

 ## Recent changes